 In recent Fiscal Years, the Board has relied on short-term borrowing to fund operations and liquidity.
-These short-term borrowings have primarily consisted of the issuance of Tax Anticipation Notes, payable from the collection of real property taxes levied by the Board for a given tax levy year (referred to herein as the Tax Year) and payable in the following calendar year (referred to herein as the Collection Year) (i.e., Tax Anticipation Notes issued during Fiscal Year 2023 and early Fiscal Year 2024 are payable from collection of the real property taxes levied for tax levy year 2022).
+These short-term borrowings have primarily consisted of the issuance of Tax Anticipation Notes, payable from the collection of real property taxes levied by the Board for a given tax levy year (referred to herein as the Tax Year) and payable in the following calendar year (referred to herein as the Collection Year) (i.e., Tax Anticipation Notes issued during Fiscal Year 2023 and Fiscal Year 2024 are payable from collection of the real property taxes levied for tax levy year 2022).
 Real property taxes levied in one year become payable during the following year in two installments.
 The first installment, an estimated tax bill, is typically expected to be due on March 1 and is equal to 55% of the prior year's tax extension.
 The second installment is typically expected to be due on the later of August 1 or 30 days after the mailing of the tax bill and is equal to the remaining amount of the current year's tax extension.

 In Fiscal Year 2021, the Cook County Board of Commissioners approved a 60-day delay to the tax penalty date for taxes due on March 1, 2021.
 This delay allowed taxpayers to pay property taxes up to 60 days after the bills are due without interest penalties.
 The property tax due date for the second installment property taxes was delayed by 60 days to October 1, 2021 primarily as a result of the COVID-19 pandemic.
-The due dates for the second installment for Tax Levy Year 2021 and the first installment for Tax Levy Year 2022 were extended to December 30, 2022 and April 3, 2023, respectively, primarily because of the implementation of a new computer system by the County, which implementation remains ongoing with an expectation of completion by the end of calendar year 2023.
-See APPENDIX C - "THE REAL PROPERTY TAX SYSTEM."
+In Fiscal Year 2022, the due date for the second installment for Tax Levy Year 2021 was extended to December 30, 2022 primarily because of the implementation of a new computer system by the County, which implementation remains ongoing with an expectation of completion by the end of calendar year 2023.
+In Fiscal Year 2023, the due date for the first installment for Tax Levy Year 2022 was extended to April 3, 2023 and the due date for the second installment for Tax Levy Year 2022 was extended to December 1, 2023 due to computer system upgrades.
+See APPENDIX D - "THE REAL PROPERTY TAX SYSTEM."

-The Board levied in Tax Year 2021 for collection in Collection Year 2022, approximately \$2.70 billion of ad valorem property taxes for educational purposes.
-The Board is authorized under the School Code and the Debt Reform Act to issue Tax Anticipation Notes in an amount equal to 85% of such tax levy and Resolution 22-1026-RS2 of the Board adopted on October 26, 2022 authorized the issuance of up to \$1.25 billion of 2022 TANs in anticipation of the collection of the 2022 Tax Levy.
+The Board levied in Tax Year 2022 for collection in Collection Year 2023, approximately \$2.80 billion of ad valorem property taxes for educational purposes.
+The Board is authorized under the School Code and the Debt Reform Act to issue Tax Anticipation Notes in an amount not to exceed 85% of such tax levy and Resolution 22-1026-RS5 of the Board adopted on October 26, 2022 authorized the issuance of up to \$1.25 billion of 2022 TANs in anticipation of the collection of the 2022 Tax Levy.

-As of February 15, 2023, the Board has issued \$950 million of 2022 TANs structured as drawdown notes, with an aggregate principal amount of draws totaling \$950 million outstanding.
+As of October 26, 2023, the Board has issued \$1.15 billion of 2022 TANs structured as drawdown notes, with an aggregate principal amount of draws totaling \$1.15 billion outstanding.
 See "CASH FLOW AND LIQUIDITY-Short-Term Borrowing to Fund Liquidity."

 The Board anticipates that it will continue to issue Tax Anticipation Notes to fund operations and liquidity in subsequent Fiscal Years.
-For further information concerning the Board's issuance of TANs during Fiscal Year 2022 and into early Fiscal Year 2023, see "CASH FLOW AND LIQUIDITY."
+For further information concerning the Board's issuance of TANs during Fiscal Year 2024 and into early Fiscal Year 2025, see "CASH FLOW AND LIQUIDITY."